dotnetconfig/dotnet-config/README.md

       --default[=VALUE]      with --get, use default value when missing entry -d, --directory[=VALUE]    use given directory for configuration file --name-only            show variable names only
-      --type[=VALUE]         value is given this type, either 'bool' or 'int' -?, -h, --help             Display this help
+      --type[=VALUE]         value is given this type, either 'boolean' or 'number' -?, -h, --help             Display this help
 ```